Cheese at The UConn Dairy Bar, Mansfield

 And unlike cheddar, Juustoleipa took me on a cheese tour of the Internet.
 Note: I didn’t do this until AFTER eating the cheese.

 Okay, okay, I get it.
 Eat it warm with something sweet.
 (That quote was from this UConn Advance article.)
 Finnish people in Canterbury?
 You betcha.
-In fact, I’m looking forward to the little Finnish museum at the Finnish-American Heritage Society in Canterbury.
+In fact, I’ve visited the Finnish-American Heritage Museum out there.

 Cloudberry Jam?
 That sounds like a horrible Phish cover band or something those “Dragon Tales” dragons eat.
 So okay, it’s called “Bread Cheese” because it looks like a piece of bread, not because you should eat it with bread.